 When Should I Carry These Essentials?

 You want to consider packing all the items on this list every time you go on a hike.
-However, if you are going for an easy trip, on a trail you are familiar with, you might need fewer items.
+However, if you are going for an easy trip, on a trail you are familiar with, you might need fewer items as you enjoy one of the best outdoor hobbies.
 Consequentially, if you go on a more difficult hiking trip that might last more than one day, you want to bring all these essentials!

 1. Hiking backpack